haesleinhuepf/git-bob/readme.md

 * configure a github secret called "ANTHROPIC_API_KEY" or an "OPENAI_API_KEY" and choose which one to use in the github workflow files mentioned above.
 * configure github actions to run the workflow on issues and pull-requests.
 Also give write-access to the action runner.

-To trigger git-bob, you need to comment on an issue or pull-request with the following commands:
+To trigger git-bob, you need to comment on an issue or pull-request with the following command:

 ```
 git-bob comment